Nobl9 vs Rootly

 What integrations does it support?

-Rootly integrates with Slack and Jira.
+Rootly integrates natively with Slack and Jira to streamline incident communication and tracking.

 Who is it best for?